Dominic Frongillo is Former Deputy Town Supervisor and Councilor of Caroline, NY

 Frongillo is a frequent speaker at international conferences and universities such as Brown, Cornell, Richmond, Furman, and Colgate.

-A lecturer in American politics at the University of Freiburg, Frongillo consults on urban sustainability in Germany’s Green City, where he lives with his partner Simone and daughter Marelle.
+A lecturer in American politics at the University of Freiburg, Frongillo consults on urban sustainability in Germany’s Green City.
 He’s an avid bike rider, runner, and traveler, loves history documentaries, science fiction, and exploring and protecting our living world.

 Awards and Distinctions